Inverse Optimal Control from Incomplete Trajectory Observations: Problem Formulation

-We have noted that existing techniques for IOC typically assume that complete observations of the trajectory of states and inputs $(\boldsymbol{x}^*_{1:T}, \boldsymbol{u}^*_{1:T})$ are available.
-Violation of this will lead to a failure of existing approaches.
-In this article, we aim to develop a methodology for using incomplete observations to solve the IOC problem.
-Provided a relevant feature set $\mathcal{F}^*$, our goal is to achieve a successful recovery of~$\boldsymbol\omega^*$ to $\col \mathcal{F}^*$ based on incomplete observations of the trajectory of states and inputs $(\boldsymbol{x}^*_{t:t+l-1}, \boldsymbol{u}^*_{t:t+l-1})$ with $1\leq t\leq t+l-1\leq T$.
-Here, $t$ is called the \emph{observation starting time} and $l$ called the \emph{observation length}.
-Furthermore, we want to find minimal observations of the trajectory, i.e. the minimal length $l_{\min}$, which suffices for this purpose.
+We have noted that existing IOC methods typically assume that the full trajectory data $\boldsymbol{\xi}$ is available.
+Violation of this assumption will lead to a failure of existing approaches, as we will demonstrate in the numerical evaluation in Section \ref{algo1simulation}.
+In this article, we aim to address this challenge by developing a technique to estimate $\boldsymbol{\omega}$ only using incomplete trajectory data.
+Specifically, given a relevant feature set $\mathcal{F}^*$, the goal of this paper is to achieve a successful estimate $\hat{\boldsymbol{\omega}}=c\boldsymbol{\omega}$ using an \emph{incomplete trajectory observation}

+which is a segment of $\boldsymbol{\xi}$ within the time interval $[t, {t+l}]\subseteq[0,T]$.
+Here, $t$ is called the \emph{observation starting time} and $l=1,2,\cdots$ called the \emph{observation length}, with $0\leq t< {t+l}\leq T$.
+Moreover, for any observation starting time $t$, we aim to efficiently find the minimal required observation, that is, $l_{\min}$, to achieve a successful estimate of $\boldsymbol{\omega}$.
+Note that in the above problem setting, we \emph{only know} that the data $\boldsymbol{\xi}_{t: {t+l}}$ is a segment of a system trajectory $\boldsymbol{\xi}$; we do not know the value of $t$ (i.e., the observation starting time relative to the start of the trajectory), and do not require knowledge of any other information about $\boldsymbol{\xi}$ such as the time horizon $T$ {or which type of optimal control problem $\boldsymbol{\xi}$ is a solution to.}